CUA-BatDrone/Bat-Drone-Software/README.md

 `cmake ..`

-Enter the directory for your project. e.g. pt1cap
+Enter the directory for your project if you wish to compile only one project. e.g. pt1cap

 `cd pt1cap`